Through-Foliage Surface-Temperature Reconstruction for Early Wildfire Detection: Results

 For a chosen ambient temperature, we randomly select a surface temperature image from the data pool of 75,000 sample (generated for 9$^\circ C$ ambient temperature using our VQ-VAE/LDM model) and augment it to the chosen ambient temperature, as explained Section \ref{Sec:GeneratingSurfaceTemperatures}).
-The resulting surface temperature image is then map it onto the simulated forest ground.
+The resulting surface temperature image is then mapped onto the simulated forest ground.
 We then populate it with a procedural forest of the selected density.
 The thermal radiation is simulated based on the ambient temperature, solar direction, and direct sunlight contribution.
 Each simulated drone flight generates a set of thermal images captured at the waypoints defined by the synthetic aperture (Sect. \ref{Sec:AOS}).
-Table \ref{Tab:DataParameters} anticipates also the sizes (number of simulated images) or our training and test datasets for one-dimensional and two-dimensional synthetic apertures (see Sect. \ref{Sec:AOS} for details).
+The corresponding dataset sizes (number of simulated images) for our training and test sets are also included for both one-dimensional and two-dimensional synthetic apertures (see Sect. \ref{Sec:AOS} for details).
+For the 1D SA configuration (11 × 1), the training dataset contains 55,000 images (5,000 samples), and the test dataset contains 26,400 images (2,400 samples).
+For the 2D SA configuration (11 × 11), the training dataset comprises 600,000 images (5,000 samples), and the test dataset comprises 288,000 images (2,400 samples).

 Note that the training and test datasets are not equally large and use slightly different parameter ranges to ensure computationally feasible simulation times across the entire four-dimensional parameter space.
 Specifically, the forest density was held constant for the training dataset.
 We assume our model will learn to generalize from the locally varying occlusion densities present around individual trees.
 This assumption will be validated in Sect. \ref{Sec:ReconstructingSurfaceTemperatures} by analyzing the reconstruction results from the test dataset, for which the forest density was varied globally.